...and what you can do about it.

 2. Depression: Depressed people often wake up early and have problems falling asleep again.

 3. Irregular schedules: Abruptly changing bedtimes, due to a shift change, travel across time zones (jet lag) or simply keeping a different weekend schedule can interrupt the body's normal 24-hour sleep cycle, which is affected by light and darkness, the release of hormones such as melatonin, and the number of hours since we last slept.

 Melatonin has the effect of re-setting the body's

 internal clock, and is available as an over-the-counter product.
 Excessive

 Melatonin may trigger depression, however.
 Valerian root is also said to be

-helpful.
+helpful, though some complain that it lasts too long.
 Benadryl, sometimes used for a stuffy sinus, also induces sleep, but

 may wear off slowly in the morning.
 Take it at least an hour before bedtime, to reduce this effect.